lensfun/lensfun.github.io/README.md

       bundle exec jekyll serve

 * All web content can be found in the created `_site/` subfolder and may be  packaged into the documentation or uploaded to any web server.
-Use `bundle exce jekyll build` to only build without starting a local web server.
+Use `bundle exec jekyll build` to only build without starting a local web server.